 2. Cover It with Video and Photos

-The very first thing you should do to make your event memorable is to have it covered perfectly.
-If your images are visually strong and capture not just the key moments, but show a wide array of moments throughout the event, you can easily create highlights through your social channels and websites future posts and PR.
+The very first thing you should do to make your event memorable is to have it covered professionally.
+If your images are visually strong and capture not just the key moments, but show a wide array of events throughout the day, you can easily create highlights through your social channels and website.
 Always hire a professional like myself who has experience at covering events.

 3. Invite a Celebrity or Expert in the Field

 We all love famous dignitaries.
 These celebrities or prominent personalities can attract attendees to your event like a magnet.
 You can invite them to create a buzz about your event, and let them talk about your new feature or service and promote it with a flourishing speech.

 Another way to promote your business events is to be in the newspapers or creating a buzz on air (television or radio).
 However, make sure you are prepared well to brief them and your PR Executive makes certain that the buzz they create would benefit your business.
 Positive publicity is the aim here and those all important professional photos from tip #1 will complement any publications.

 Bloggers, YouTubers and Influencers have a following of millions on their Social Media platforms.
 Calling them to cover your event means influencing the minds of many.
 However, make sure you call someone relevant to your industry.
 A food blogger in a fashion event wouldn’t bring or add much value.